 The four-year portfolio cycle supports dynamic portfolio management and affords PAs the flexibility to meet goals and spend authorized budgets over multiple years, recognizing natural market fluctuations and program on/off ramps.
 The purpose of the PA’s EE applications is to articulate its overarching strategy to support the state’s EE goals and objectives, describe programmatic plans for each sector, and seek formal EE funding approval.

 The EE application will include budget, savings, and cost-effectiveness forecasts, through detailed testimony, to ensure a robust and sufficient record to inform Commission decisions.
 The Commission will determine the need for hearings based on the contents of application and testimony.
+Budget, savings and cost-effectiveness would be calculated for a 4-year period.

+For savings, EE savings goals would also be set for 4 years, utilizing “first-year-net” kWh/kW/Therm figures.
+For example, if each year’s “first-year-net goal” is: 100 MWh for 2022, 110 MWh for 2023, 120 MWh for 2024, and 130 MWh for 2025, the 4 year goal would be 460 MWh of first-year-net savings.
+Savings goals would be updated biennially as shown in section 6.0 below.

 To provide PAs a stable policy framework on which to develop EE portfolios, we recommend that the Commission issue a Guidance decision at least 9 months before the EE application filing date.
 As it has been used in EE rulemaking proceedings in the past, the Guidance decision acts as the governing document for the inputs that the PAs would utilize for forecasting the upcoming four-year program cycle and application.
 The Guidance decision would set technical input values for the submission of an Application.
 The Commission should initiate development of an appropriate evidentiary record, likely via ruling(s) and comments in an open rulemaking proceeding, and issue a Guidance decision based on that record on a timeline that permits PAs to thoughtfully and fully incorporate the Commission’s guidance in their applications.
-For example, the Guidance decision could articulate relevant policies and technical inputs to be used for the application, including: avoided costs, potential and goals, and other ex-ante technical parameters such as DEER, eTRM, versions and industry standard practice (ISP) baselines.
+For example, the Guidance decision could articulate relevant policies and technical inputs to be used for the application, including: avoided costs, potential and goals, and other ex-ante technical parameters such as engineering values and industry standard practice (ISP) baselines.

 PAs’ EE Annual Reports, submitted every May, will include sufficient detail on portfolio, sector and program-level annual and cumulative accomplishments, including data on savings, budget, cost-effectiveness, and other approved metrics to ensure accountability and public input on the progress of portfolio performance.
 The Annual Report will also present a prospective overview in narrative format that will include future plans to meet and/or exceed the cumulative 4-year energy savings goals and the 4-year cost-effectiveness requirement.
 The prospective overview will include any program adaptations, additional solicitations, or other strategies that may be necessary to help ensure attainment of the 4-year energy savings goals and the portfolio cost-effectiveness requirement.
 Each PA will post its Annual Report on the CAEECC website and provide a high-level overview of its Annual Report at CAEECC (see Stakeholder process below).
 [Facilitator note: This sentence to be updated when the 4-Yr Sub WG discusses Section 8.0 on Stakeholder Process on next call]